18F/18f.gsa.gov/_posts/2017-09-19-managing-custom-software-development-in-government-when-youre-not-a-software-engineer.md

 What is usability testing?
 Simply put: You put something (a sketch, a wireframe, a prototype) in front of people who will actually be using your product at some point in the future and collect feedback, as soon as possible.
 Don’t be afraid to show users something that seems unfinished.
 You don’t need to act on every piece of feedback, but look for common themes, and if the theme repeats enough times, turn it into a feature.
 Add this feature into the next versions of your sketches or wireframes, or into the product itself.

 If you can, avoid building things that are completely untested.
 It’s fine to stand in as a proxy for your users when building a cheap [wireframe](https://www.usability.gov/how-to-and-tools/methods/wireframing.html) or first sketch of the page, but make sure you test the wireframe with actual users before building out the software version.
 As a product owner, you’ll need to help surface real users that your team can talk to, and not just other stakeholders or “proxy” users.
-The [18F Design Method Cards](https://18f.gsa.gov/2015/08/10/18f-design-methods/) are a good place to start if you’re looking for actual testing techniques.
+The [18F Method Cards](https://18f.gsa.gov/2015/08/10/18f-design-methods/) are a good place to start if you’re looking for actual testing techniques.

 You’ll also need to learn to let go of what you think are “must-haves” (and convince your higher-ups to do the same).
 It doesn’t do any good to do usability testing if you’re going to ignore the results.
 Think long and hard about what makes these desired features or content so critical.
 If it’s just confusing your users, it’s doing more harm than doing nothing at all.
 If another stakeholder is demanding a feature, present the evidence to them.
 Incorporate their feature into a wireframe and test both versions.
 You can even invite them to the test, if they agree not to interfere.
 In my experience this is very effective at quelling the problem of “design by committee.”
 You might call it “evidence-based designing.”